 “Ok, well then I am going to have to rethink this.
 I was going to take you to some nicer places that sell a better version that tourist usually drink.”

 We stopped so Harly could get directions to a nearby authentic Chicheria from the aforementioned jewelry making hippie kids.
 I talked with a young 20-something Cusquenan man who had a mouth full of gold teeth and coca leaves.
-As he told me how he lived “una vida tranquila”, a carefree life, spit from the coca leaves gathered at the sides of his mouth.Occasionally stopping to suck back the pools of saliva, he began telling me he was not a slave to money like many people in the world because all money does is ruin the world.
+As he told me how he lived “una vida tranquila”, a carefree life, spit from the coca leaves gathered at the sides of his mouth.Occasionally stopping to suck back the pools of saliva, he said he was not a slave to money like many people in the world because all money does is ruin the world.
 I have had many conversations like this in my travels.
 The assumption, of course, is because I am an American all I care about is money.
-I want to tell him that the only people who truly didn't care about money were Mother Theresa types who have completely dropped out of society to dedicate their life to helping others, not young people not wanting to get a job so instead they get high on the streets selling cheap jewelry and illegal drugs to tourists.
+I want to tell him that the only people who truly didn't care about money were Mother Theresa types who have completely dropped out of society to dedicate their life to helping others, not young people avoiding work so instead they get high on the streets selling cheap jewelry and illegal drugs to tourists.
 But that was way beyond my Spanish capabilities and I really didn’t care, so I said sounds like a nice life and turned to wait for Hanly.

 “Let’s go,” Harly said.
 “None of them can make up their minds as to where the chicheria around here is exactly, so we are going to go to the place I originally wanted to go.
 It is not the most authentic chicha, but it is a good starting off point.”